The Studio 180 Theatre team

 STUDIO 180 IN CLASS ARTIST EDUCATORS Ramona Gilmour-Darling, Jessica Greenberg, Jenna Harris, Ryan Kelly, Mark McGrinder, Jeff Miller, Kimwun Perehinec

 A co-founder of Studio 180, Joel is a Chalmers and Dora award–winning playwright and director who has directed and/or choreographed more than 100 professional productions across Canada in the past 40 years.
-For Studio 180 he has directed and co-produced The Laramie Project, The Passion of the Chris, The Arab-Israeli Cookbook, Stuff Happens, Blackbird, The Overwhelming, Parade, Our Class, The Normal Heart, Clybourne Park, Cock, NSFW and You Will Remember Me.
+For Studio 180 he has directed and co-produced The Laramie Project, The Passion of the Chris, The Arab-Israeli Cookbook, Stuff Happens, Blackbird, The Overwhelming, Parade, Our Class, The Normal Heart, Clybourne Park, Cock, NSFW, You Will Remember Me, and My Night with Reg.
 Joel taught at Humber College Theatre School from 1984 to 1989 and the University of Waterloo from 1991 to 2014, also serving as the chair of each theatre department (at Humber for five years, and UW for nine).

 General Manager (on leave from September 30, 2016)